 First, You must see the trout without being seen first.
 It is easy to rush over to the prime spot and stare into the water from a few feet away.
 Chances are you will see trout, but unless you are fishing for innocent stockies chances are you will see them darting away to cover.

 When approaching the shoreline keep a low profile, move slowly.
 It is all about stealth, imagine you are a cat stalking a bird.
-Make yourself invisible to your prey.
+Make yourself invisible to your prey, take care to wear clothing that blends into the surroundings.
+No strong contrasts.

-That is easier said than done, because trout have excellent eyesight, they have a much wider vision of view than us.
-But, they have to weaknesses we can exploit.
+Not being seen is easier said than done, because trout have excellent eyesight, they have a much wider vision of view than us.
+But, they have weaknesses we can exploit.
 Just like us, trout can not see from behind.
 So approaching from the downstream direction gives the best chance of avoiding detection.

 Their second weakness, is that they are quite dumb.
 Trout have excellent vision but they respond mostly to movement.
 If a cruising trout you were stalking suddenly turns, then freeze.
 Do not move a muscle.
 Do not squish the blood-sucking insects which use exactly that moment to descend upon any exposed skin en mass.
 Do not scratch that irritating itch, do not reposition your legs despite the developing crump.
 Most certainly do not cast.
 Freeze, stay frozen and there is a good chance the trout will not see you.

 I like to use the environment around me.
-If there is boulders or scrubby vegetation I will stand behind them, use them to break up the figure of my body.
+If there are boulders or scrubby vegetation I will stand behind them, use them to break up the figure of my body.

 Where to place the sun when sight fishing